What is a Roof Truss?

 Many residential houses utilize gable trusses at each end of the home.
 They do cost a bit more than other roof trusses.
 This is because they offer greater structural support to the home and therefore use more lumber in their design.
 Material costs for gable roof trusses can be approximately $80-$800 per truss.

-Well, that’s it.
+Well, there you have it.

 Leave a Reply